gbdev/pandocs/src/OAM_DMA_Transfer.md

 .wait
     dec b
     jr nz, .wait
-    ret z         ; Conditional `ret` is 1 cycle slower, which avoids ; reading from the stack on the last cycle of DMA.
+    ret z         ; Conditional `ret` is 1 M-cycle slower, which avoids ; reading from the stack on the last M-cycle of DMA.
 ```

 If starting a mid-frame transfer, wait for Mode 0 first